dali-lab/build/milestones/week03/code-experiment-1.md

 ## Overview

 This is similar to last week's [Code Experiment 0](../week02/code-experiment-0.md).
-However now that you have played around with a technology - you should compare notes with the rest of your team and choose a technology to keep working on - or pivot and choose something new.
+However now that you have played around with a technology - you should compare notes with the rest of your team and choose a technology to keep working on (if none of the options was pleasing then pivot and choose something new).
+The idea is to keep going in a direction you have identified and specifically try out certain features that you might need for the project.
+For example, if there is a specific display component such as a spider graph that you aren't sure how to make - try to isolate it and build just that in your chosen technology.

 ## Team

-Do this code experiment together, all the devs on your team.
+Depending on how many features you'd like to play with you could do this either as a whole team on 1 harder issue or play around with several.
+You should try to share a codebase for this experiment though.

 ## GitHub